 - IS YOUR CHILD STRUGGLING AT SCHOOL ACADEMICALLY OR BEHAVIORALLY AND YOU’D LIKE TO HAVE SOME HANDS-ON, RESEARCH BASED INTERVENTIONS TO SUPPORT THEM AND THEIR TEACHER?
 We’d love to meet with you and talk through your particular concerns to help develop an action plan.

 At Peak, we offer a variety of services, from decoding plans and evaluations your child has received at school to providing our own in-office testing.
 Because we work on a very individualized, case-by-case basis, a combination of our services may be right for your child.
 All formal evaluation is done using norm-referenced assessment.

 Several levels of support are provided:

 - HAS YOUR CHILD’S SCHOOL CONTACTED YOU ABOUT STRUGGLES IN THE CLASSROOM AND ARE SUGGESTING A RESPONSE TO INTERVENTION MEETING OR SECTION 504 MEETING?
 We can walk you through the referral process and give you tips on how to play an active role in this process.

-- DOES YOUR CHILD ALREADY HAVE AN INDIVIDUALIZED EDUCATIONAL PROGRAM(IEP), SECTION 504 PLAN OR INDIVIDUAL SERVICE PLAN (ISP)?
-Do you need help wading through all the formalities?
-We can help you decipher and understand these plans.
-Simply share it with us via email or through a face-to-face meeting and we will answer any questions or concerns you may have.
+- DOES YOUR CHILD ALREADY HAVE AN INDIVIDUALIZED EDUCATIONAL PROGRAM(IEP) SECTION 504 PLAN, OR INDIVIDUAL SERVICE PLAN (ISP) AND YOU NEED HELP WADING THROUGH ALL THE FORMALITIES?
+If you are looking for help deciphering and understanding these plans, you can share it with us via email or through a face-to-face meeting and we can walk you through any questions or concerns you may have.

 Oral Language Evaluations